top of page

 As part of King Henry VIII's Suppression in 1538, much of the stone was dismantled to build Henry's new palace at Nonsuch and features such as the east window of the priory church could still be seen embedded in later buildings around the site.
 During the 19th century, the riverside location made the site especially suitable for mills and a large area was taken over by William Morris and Arthur Liberty - producers of all Liberty's fabrics.

 Though excavations have revealed existing foundations, the 200 metre long precinct wall is the only above ground part of the medieval priory that remains.
 It is in a very fragile state and has been badly damaged by vegetation growth leading to cracking and, in places, complete collapse.
-HOLT has awarded a grant to restore the wall, advised on its conservation and will ensure that the project be properly interpreted at the site to encourage community interest and help people understand this rare survival.
+In 2023, the site was cleared of vegetation and a collapsed section of the wall was restored using historic masonry salvaged from across the site.
+The National Trust will carry out the final restoration works in 2025.
+The site will eventually be opened to the public and properly interpreted to encourage community interest and help people understand this rare survival.

 whitechapel 2.jpg